 Ingredients

-- 1 cup tightly packed fresh herbs, such as basil, parsley, and cilantro | destemmed to yield 1 ounce
+- 1 cup tightly packed fresh herbs (basil, parsley, cilantro), destemmed to yield 1 ounce

 - 1 tablespoon tarragon

-- 3 tablespoons chopped chives, or 1 scallion, chopped
+- 3 tablespoons chopped chives, or 1 scallion | chopped

 - 4 anchovy filets, or 2 teaspoons capers